 But back to the frying.
 I’ve historically had a tough time frying because I’ve been really bad at getting the oil to the proper temperature and then understanding how to keep it there.
 But I fried so much in 2014 that I actually got pretty good at it.
 So good that this new recipe, my first frying recipe of 2015, was a breeze.
 Which is going to make for a very dangerous year.
 You’ve been warned.

 I know tater tots are like a major food trend right now.
 Which is probably why I started craving them.
 But every time I order them out, they’re a major flavorless disappointment.
 Which is why I decided to make my own.
 I added lots of flavor in the form of parmesan cheese and jalapeños.
-I also thought the addition of quinoa would do a nice job of bulking the tots up and um, adding a little protein.
+I also has the grand idea of making the tots quinoa tater tots because I thought the addition of quinoa would do a nice job of bulking them up and um, adding a little protein.
 Because that’s obviously what you’re thinking about when eating tater tots.
 Whatever.
+It worked for me.

 These are actually super easy to make so long as you’re not afraid of bringing a little oil up to 350 degrees.
 Which you’re not, right??